 Address: Passeig de Circumvaŀlació, 1

-How to get: Metro line L4 Barceloneta
+How to get: Metro line L4, stop at Barceloneta

 Address: Various centers.
 Check the website to locate your closest center.